validkeys/bs-video-player-component/README.md

 ### Step-5-Responsive
 This branch then adds some CSS and computed property magic to make the video player respond to different screen sizes

+### Contents
+1. Intro - going to create a video player component
+  - want to be able to pass it a source and have it render the video
+  - we want to be able to use custom buttons and actions to send the video to a specific spot

+2. Next - We want to be able to pass in a few more parameters to our video component to make it a little more useful
+  - preload
+  - auto play
+  - controls

+3. Comments - Now we want to be able to show a list of comments for this video.
+Each comment in our video, like soundcloud, should reference the time in the video when the comment was made.
+When the comment is clicked we want the video to auto-scan to that moment
+  - we also want the user to be able to create a new comment and have the time of the comment automatically recorded for them so they don't have to enter it

+4. Next, like youtube, we want to be able to send a link to the video to a friend.
+But we want them to start the video from a specific time.
+So we'll be looking at queryParams here

+5. Finally we want this video to be optionally responsive so that as I change the width an height of my browser, the video resizes and maintains it's aspect ratio.